ShakedAp/collection-mini-projects/platformer/README.md

 Date: 2021, Jan-Feb.
 A simple baseline for a platformer game.
 This program uses pygame as a graphics library, and pytmx as a map loader library.
 Also this project uses other simple python libraries.
+The idea for this specific platformer is slashing ability, using the mouse.
+Pretty cool, in my opinion.

 Foreword:
 This is a discontinued project.
 I am pretty sure this was made in a few days in Jan 2021 (maybe when I had COVID-19).
 THIS PROJECT CURRENTLY DOESN'T WORK.